PouriaTolouei/ics4u-cct-hearts/README.md

 * `git status` for checking what files has been modified, staged, unstaged etc
 * `git branch` to check which branch you are working on
 * `git log` to check the commit logs
+  * reset: goes back to the specified commit and removes all the commits that come after it from the log (Best to use when the commits are not made public yet because it can cause discrepency in the log)
-  * `git reset hash-of-a-commit` to roll back to a previous commit but keeping the changes unstaged
+    * `git reset commit-hash` to go back to a previous commit in the log but keeping the changes unstaged
-  * `git reset --hard hash-of-a-commit` to roll back to a previous commit and also removing all the changes
+    * `git reset --hard commit-hash` to go back to a previous commit in the log and also removing all the changes
+      * `git push - f origin master` to force a push when it says "remote branch is ahead"
+  * revert: makes a commit for undoing the changes of the specified commit, but doesn't remove it from the log (Best practice when changes are made public but it doesn't prevent your mistake from showing up in the log)
+    * `git revert --no-edit commit-hash` to make a commit for undoing the changes with a default message
+    * `git revert commit-hash` to make a commit for undoing the changes with a custom message (opens vim editor)
 * `git diff` for checking the difference between previous commit and the current state

 __To merge your branch to your local master and push to remote repo, do:__